History, Geography and Environmental Studies 460

 Environmental history, a relatively new field, studies the changing relationship between human beings and the natural world through time.
 Despite being numbered at the 400-level, this course is intended as an introduction to this exciting new field of scholarship, with no prerequisites.
 It assumes no background in American history, geography, or environmental studies, and offers a general survey that can be valuable for students interested in any of these fields, from entry-level undergraduates through graduate students.
 Although the course is intended to be challenging, it is also meant to be fun: any student willing to attend lectures, do the readings, and work hard should be able to enjoy and do well in it.
 Our central premise throughout will be that much of the familiar terrain of American history looks very different when seen in an environmental context, and that one can learn a great deal about history, geography, and the environment by studying them together.
 All too often, historians study the human past without attending to nature.
 All too often, scientists study nature without attending to human history.
 We will try to discover the value of integrating these different perspectives, and argue that the humanistic perspectives of historians and geographers are absolutely crucial if one hopes to understand contemporary environmental issues.

-HTML (optimized for viewing on screen, with active links):
+HTML (optimized for viewing on screen, with active links): (see is an old version from 2013 and will be revised in January 2015)

 Email Announcements Sent to Class List Server: